hud-code/blinqr.io/src/content/docs/firmware/flashing.md

 1. Open the mobile app
 2. Go to the Device tab
-3. Tap "Connect" to pair with your BlinQR device
+3. Tap "Connect" to pair with your blinqr device
 4. Test LEDs and buttons using the simulator (in dev mode) or scheduled reminders